intel-analytics/ipex-llm/python/llm/example/GPU/Long-Context/LLaMA2-32K/README.md

 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.

 #### 4.2 Using 8k input size prompt
 You can set the `prompt` argument to be a `.txt` file path containing the 8k size prompt text.
-A possible command using the 8k input size prompt we provided is given below as an example.
+An example command using the 8k input size prompt we provide is given below:
 ```
 python ./generate.py --repo-id-or-model-path togethercomputer/Llama-2-7B-32K-Instruct --prompt 8k.txt
 ```